Ingredients

 Add Lemon Peel

-- Add one strip lemon peel (no white pith) and infuse exactly 5 minutes.
+- Add the strip of lemon peel (no white pith) and infuse for exactly 5 minutes.
 This adds aromatic brightness without acidity.
-Remove promptly to keep the flavor balanced.
+Remove promptly to keep the flavour balanced.

 Chill Fully

-- Refrigerate 1–2 hours until completely cold.
-Chilling sharpens chamomile’s floral clarity and lets the honey integrate smoothly into the background.
+- Refrigerate for 1–2 hours until completely cold.
+Chilling sharpens chamomile's floral clarity and lets the honey integrate smoothly into the background rather than sitting forward as sweetness.

 Serve